de-jcup/winfoom/README.md

 An example of such a facade for NTLM proxies is [CNTLM](http://cntlm.sourceforge.net/)

-> 👉 Note: Currently, on Linux/Macos the Kerberos proxy is not yet supported.

 # Getting Started
 ## Download Winfoom
 ### Download prepackaged